Project title: BOOST AFRICA Technical Assistance Pool

 - Achieving Commercial Returns.
 To support a sustainable early stage investment sector, it is imperative that investments provide returns commensurate with their risk profile.
 While the junior tranche is anticipated to provide a level of risk mitigation, the senior tranche investments are targeted to provide market-based returns for the underlying investment profile.
 By targeting market-based returns, Boost anticipates that fund managers will be able to continue to attract investors into their funds, resulting in their capacity to grow their commercially oriented investment portfolio.
 In particular, the TA Pool looks to ensure that fund managers have the commensurate skills and resources to achieve commercial returns.

 - Creating high value jobs.
 A main objective of the BAIP is to address the brain drain by creating quality jobs, in particular for young educated Africans for whom lack of economic opportunity is the root causes of migration.
 It is therefore crucial that Boost Africa specifically targets countries and regions affected by migration, and promotes inclusive job creation for affected communities.

 - Supporting African Entrepreneurship.
 Innovative start-ups in Africa are starting to show important economic and development impact yet require significant assistance to reach their potential.
 Through the strengthening of local entrepreneurship ecosystems, local networks and the links between incubators, accelerators and funds, as envisaged through the TA and the ELab components under the Boost Africa Programme, local entrepreneurs will be empowered and obtain befitting support to start and grow their business ventures successfully.

 Brief description of the assignment:

-- Engage with EIB team to assess needs and coordinate the delivery of relevant, best-in-class TA services;
+- Engages with EIB team and Boost fund managers to assess needs and coordinate the delivery of relevant, best-in-class TA services;

-- Ensure alignment with EIB and Boost program priorities;
+- Ensures alignment with EIB and Boost program priorities;

 Commencement date of the project: December 2020